 We say context is king because it lets you interpret the whole picture.
 Not just see the whole picture.
 But understand what all the moving parts are doing.
 By tying everything together in context, individual events become a pattern of events, and from the pattern comes understanding.
 Basically, your radar is now looking a lot closer to the ground and that gives the bad guys much less room to hide.

-If you want to know more, check out our next webinar presentation.
-I’m going to look at a couple of historical incidents to show where security analytics and contextual information would have shown the attack before it became a newsworthy event, and I’ll cover a couple of events where we did provide the context needed to keep an attack from becoming a newsworthy event.
+If you want to know more, check out our webinar presentation.
+We look at a couple of historical incidents to show where security analytics and contextual information would have shown the attack before it became a newsworthy event.
+We also cover a couple of events where we did provide the context needed to keep an attack from becoming a newsworthy event.